Being a landlord can be difficult.

 Finances are a big part of being a successful landlord.

-Taking time to understand expenses and savings can prevent issues when unexpected costs pop up.
+Understand expenses and savings can prevent issues when unexpected costs appear.
 You should calculate projected costs before listing a property.

-Consider using property management software to track your expenses, income, and other financial aspects of your rental property.
+Consider using property management software to track your:

 Some of the essential figures to estimate include: